The Saif Ghobash Banipal Prize for Arabic Literary Translation

 - Vondel Prize for Dutch Translation (biennial)

-- Great Britain Sasakawa Foundation Translation Prize (Japanese)
+- Great Britain Sasakawa Foundation Translation Prize (Japanese, started in 2023)

 - The John Calder Translation Prize from any language (starting in 2025)